Princesses of Muerning, part 2

 “You are much stronger now,” Their teacher said.

-“Yes ,” Their teacher said.
+“Yes,” Their teacher said.
 “You are ready.
-It is time to begin.”
+It is time.”

 Chapter 6:

 “So sisters,” Their teacher said.
-“Tell me what you have learned about Narabus?”
+“Tell me what you have learned about Zhinubian?”

-Xenia spoke first, “He lives in Aracabus, the Spider city.”
+Xenia said, “He lives in Arachnishi, the Spider city.”

-Maureen answered, “Three thousand miles below the surface.
-We must enter the passage of Wyx: a cave by the Coral Coast.”
+Maureen answered, “A thousand miles below the surface of the world.
+We must enter by the Cave of Webs along the Coral Coast.”

 “Can you defeat him?”
 Their teacher asks.